deusExMac/WebScraper/README.md

 .exr files, when applied to content (web-page) downloaded from the WWW, attempt to express the following conditions and actions:

 *"For each rule inside the .exr file, do the following: If the web-page URL matches the conditions, check if the web-page's content matches zero or more preconditions.
 If all these conditions hold, extract the data from the web-page specified by a CSS selector.
 Check if the extracted data meets a contition.
 If so, return it as the scraped value.
-If not, return empty data."*
+If not, return empty extracted data."*

 TODO: library extraction files have been  updated with new properties.
 Make changes here!
+Below is an example of a .exr file and the way rules are specified in json

 ```
 {